 - Itineraries showing the stops are not the most intuitive ones I’ve ever seen.

 - But the worst, what irritates me, is the buying tickets system.
 On buses you cannot buy the ticket, which are only sold in metro stations, kiosks and tobacconists.
 Let’s see, if I’m waiting for the bus probably is because there’s no subway station nearby, so you search for a tobacconist or newspaper stand, but beware that not all tobacconists and kiosks sell tickets.
-Besides, what tobacconist or kiosk is open at times such as 8 o’clock in the morning, lunchtime or especially after 8 pm?
+Besides, which tobacconist or kiosk is open at times such as 8 o’clock in the morning, lunchtime or especially after 8 pm?
 When you finally find the tobacconist, you may have to queue 5 minutes, and then wait for the next bus … So you have to calculate when you will use the bus and buy tickets in advance.
 They must be validated when entering the bus.
 If you have not been able to buy a ticket, you have two options: either get on the bus without paying, or do not go up.
 Do not try that Mr. Roman busdriverdude will have mercy on you at 11 pm because there is no place to buy the ticket, you will be told “is your problem”.
 If you opt for going up without paying, be aware that the inspectors show up very often.
 Simple ticket 1.5 €, allows transfers between buses and trams for 75 minutes.

 They can be useful to go to the hotel but do not go near attractions, except for number 8 (light green) that runs along the Trastévere.
 Simple ticket 1.5 €, allows transfers to other trams and buses for 75 minutes.